 What is bandwidth?

-Bandwidth refers to the maximum amount of data that can be transmitted via an internet provider over a certain period of time.
+Bandwidth refers to the absolute maximum amount of data that can be transferred over an internet connection during a marked period of time.

 How do you measure bandwidth?